-I've been bitten.
+I've been bitten or scratched.
 Do I need a rabies vaccine?

-Rabies infection can be prevented by a rabies vaccine, even after a bite from an infected animal occurs.
-The vaccine consists of a series of four injections over two weeks, given into a muscle (not the stomach like was done in the past).
+Rabies infection can be prevented by a rabies vaccine, even after a bite or scratch from an infected animal occurs (post exposure).
+The HNHU does not administer the vaccination, but will provide the healthcare provider with the rabies vaccine and rabies immune globulin (RIG) to do so.
+In most instances, 4 visits, over 2 weeks, are required to receive the injections.
+These are given into a muscle, not the stomach like was done in the past.